 The U-M uses a web-based system called eResearch Animal Management (eRAM) for managing the submission, review, and approval of all applications/protocols involving the use of vertebrate animals.
 This system is also used for animal requisitions, invoicing, and census management.

 All staff who will be required to use eRAM as part of their animal care and use work are strongly encouraged to take training courses PRIOR to using the system.
 At a minimum, anyone using eRAM should complete the eRAM 101: eRAM Applications course in My LINC.

 Additional training and reference materials are also available on the eRAM Training website.

-All ULAM animal training courses are found in the U-M Learning Management System (MLearning).
-Personnel are assigned courses in MLearning based on the animal handling details submitted in the animal use protocol by the Principal Investigator.
+All animal care and use training classes provided through the Unit for Laboratory Animal Medicine (ULAM) Training Core are found in Cornerstone Learning.
+Personnel are assigned classes in Cornerstone Learning based on the animal handling details submitted in the animal use protocol by the Principal Investigator.

-Individuals who have been listed on a protocol will automatically have an MLearning account created for them using their existing U-M login credentials.
-Additional login instructions and details about assigned training courses will be sent via email notification.
+Individuals who have been listed on a protocol will automatically have a Cornerstone Learning account created for them using their existing U-M login credentials.
+Additional login instructions and details about assigned training classes will be sent via email notification.

-Please visit the ULAM-MLearning wiki page for more information, including help topics and troubleshooting.
-Specific questions about accessing MLearning for ULAM-related training should be directed to the ULAM Training Core at email@example.com or (734) 763-8039.
+Specific questions about accessing Cornerstone Learning for ULAM-related training should be directed to the ULAM Training Core at email@example.com or (734) 763-8039.

 U-M Learning and Information Center (My LINC)